mjb logo

 Medical Certification

-Your healthcare provider will need to certify that your leave is medically necessary under PDL.
+Your healthcare provider must certify that your leave is medically necessary under Pregnancy Disability Leave (PDL).
+This documentation confirms your eligibility and supports your request for protected leave.

 Notice to Employer